Phazzie/SeamsToMe/TURNOVER-MESSAGE.md

 # 🚀 SeemsToMe Project Turnover - May 25, 2025

-## ✅ MISSION ACCOMPLISHED - Two Agents Complete
+## ✅ MISSION ACCOMPLISHED - Three Agents Enhanced

-**Status**: Successfully implemented **ChecklistAgent** and **ScaffoldAgent** from stub to production-ready using the proven MVPSddScaffolder methodology.
-Both agents are fully functional, tested, and ready for integration.
+**Status**: Successfully implemented **ChecklistAgent** and **ScaffoldAgent** from stub to production-ready, plus enhanced **ChangelogAgent** with intelligent turnover message generation using the proven MVPSddScaffolder methodology.
+All agents are fully functional, tested, and ready for integration.

 ### **📚 What is Seam-Driven Development (SDD)?**